Yevgeniy-Olexandrenko/avr-ay-board/README.md

 Registers are sent as a pair of values: register number (0-13), then register value.
 To synchronize, just send `0xFF` at the start of sending.

-TODO
+This sound chip emulator can be used in conjunction with the [AVR-AY Player](https://www.avray.ru/avr-ay-player).
+You will need the most ordinary USB to serial TTL converter.
+Just connect +5V, GND and TX pins of the converter to VCC, GND and RX pins of this emulation device, choose COM port and `Open` it in the player and start playing music.

 ### Parallel communication mode

-The following sketch is for parallel data streaming to AY-3-8910 / AY-3-8912 / YM2149F or to an emulator.
+Following Arduino sketch is for parallel data streaming to a sound chip emulator.
 Data is received by the Arduino via the corresponding COM port and sent to the chip in parallel.
+For quick and easy testing, you can use the **AVR-AY Player** as described in the previous section.
+Just select the COM port of the Arduino board.

 ```c
  // connect to D0,1,...,7